samirak93/iCXMedia_DS/readme.md

 ward      0.729150      0.736630    0.230340
 ```

-So the combination of `Euclidean` and `Ward` provides the best `Adjusted Rand Index (ARI)` (Similarity in
+So the combination of `Euclidean` and `Ward` provides the best `Adjusted Rand Index (ARI)` (similarity in
-clusters), `Silhouette score`.
+clusters), `Silhouette score` and `Completeness`.
+Higher the value, closer to 1, better the metrics.

-Then we can plot the dendrogram and visualize the agglomerative clustering of the data.
+Using these parameters, we can plot the dendrogram and visualize the agglomerative clustering for the data.

 ```
 plt.figure(figsize=(15, 15))